-This Statement covers the period 1 April 2022 to 31 March 2023.
+This Statement covers the period 1 April 2023 to 31 March 2024.

-Investment Objectives of the Scheme
+Investment objectives of the Scheme

 The Trustees' objectives for setting the investment strategy of the Scheme have been set broadly with regard to the Scheme's Statutory Funding Objective set out in the Statement of Funding Principles.
+However, the Trustees also have regard to the Scheme's funding position on an indicative solvency funding basis, given the intention of the Trustees and Principal Employer to secure the liabilities of the Scheme in full by purchasing a bulk annuity contract with an insurer.

-The Trustees' primary objectives as at the year-end are set out on page 2 of the SIPs and are as follows:
+The Trustees' primary objectives are set out on page 2 of the SIP and are as follows: